lorinkoz/talk-djangoconau20-schemas/slides.md

 --

-.box[🦉 Schema-related behemoths are actually smaller than they appear]
+.box[🦉 Schema-related behemoths are not that massive]

 ---